zdu-strong/transparent-republic/README.md

 ✅ The power to adjust the governance region they belong to, and the court will review it afterward.<br/>

+✅ The power to create the community, and the system assigns users to communities by default, with approximately 1,000 people per community.<br/>

 ## 🔷 2.
 Community Supervisors  <br/>

 Each Community Supervisor represents a defined community.<br/>